 - Create loving rituals in your life.
 Whether that is time spent before bed reading with soft music on, writing in your journal over a cup of coffee in the morning, or a mid-day meditation break – find a beautiful self-care ritual that you love and makes you feel good, and do it every day.
 I love to take a long walk in a quiet area with my dogs at some point every day.
 No cell phone, no distractions – just the fresh air, me and my pups enjoying the day.

 - Take time for yourself.
 While this might be doing your rituals (above), it’s always good to have “me time” in your life.
-No matter how many people or responsibilities you have, make sure you have a little time to yourself.
+No matter how many responsibilities you have, make sure you have a little time to yourself.
 Even if that’s a few minutes of meditation sitting on the bathmat, locked in the bathroom…find the time.
 This can even be done at your desk in an office, but take a few minutes to sit up in your chair, close your eyes and just be in the moment.
 This can also be helpful when you are feeling stressed.
 Breathe deep.
 Find the calm.

 - Find the things that make you happy.
 There are people that feel better turning on some fun music and cooking or even cleaning.
 Others find joy in a long walk with their dogs on a pretty trail.
 And some may find happiness in a long, sweaty run.
 Find the things that bring you joy and do more of that whenever you can.
 Take the time.
 Make the time.
 Smile while you’re doing it.
 You probably will anyway.